kyopark2014/stable-diffusion-api-server/README.md

 ![image](https://user-images.githubusercontent.com/52392004/217555375-c9fee220-10bd-4b7d-8234-10aa8510599e.png)

-- "a little girl standing on the side of a road holding a camera
+- "a little girl standing on the side of a road holding a camera"

 ![image](https://user-images.githubusercontent.com/52392004/217556247-8f0cdc5d-95a4-465f-88a2-35599375f0d4.png)